-In order to avoid unnecessary intervention in the ISO Administered Markets, Mitigation Measures shall not be imposed unless conduct identified as specified above (i) causes or contributes to a material change in one or more prices in an ISO Administered Market, or (ii) substantially increases guarantee payments to participants in the New York Electric Market.
-Initially, the thresholds to be used by the ISO to determine a material price effect or change in guarantee payments shall be:
+In order to avoid unnecessary intervention in the New York ElectricISO- Administered Markets, Mitigation Measures shall not be imposed unless conduct identified as specified above (i) causes or contributes to a material change in one or more prices in an ISO- Administered New York Electric Market, administered by the NYISOISO, or (ii) substantially increases guarantee payments to participants in the New York ElectricISO-Administered Market.
+Initially, the thresholds to be used by the NYISOISO to determine a material price effect or change in guarantee payments shall be:

-- (1) an increase of 200 percent of \$100 per MWh, whichever is lower, in the hourly Day-Ahead or Real-Time Energy LBMP at any location, or of any other price in an ISO Administered Market; or - (2) an increase of 200 percent, or 50 percent for Generators in a Constrained Area in guarantee payments to a Market Party for a day; or
+- (1) an increase of 200 percent or \$100 per MWh, whichever is lower, in the hourly dDay-aAhead or real-time Eenergy LBMP at any location, or of any other price in an ISO-Administered Market; New York Electric Market administered by the NYISOISO; or - (2) an increase of 200 percent in guarantee payments to a Market Party for a day; or

-Second Revised Sheet No. 471A Superseding First Revised Sheet No. 471A
+First Revised Sheet No. 471A Superseding Original Sheet No. 471A